proofzero/rollupid/docs/3id/guides/app-setup.md

 ## Configure Your Application Data

 Now you can configure your application data.
-[See the Console Technical Reference](../reference/console.md) for more information.
+[See the Console Reference](../console/index.md) for more information.